-Our Levy is a fee paid by tournaments to us in exchange for use of our tournament equipment (sets, clocks, laptop, software), public liability and loss/damage insurance, publicity (see section 6.6) and submission of results to the rating system.
-The tournament levy is not charged for youth events and is intended to approximately cover the costs associated with the provision of these facilities on an annual basis, including equipment replacement and travel costs.
+Our Levy is a fee paid by tournaments to us in exchange for use of our tournament equipment (sets, clocks, software and so on), public liability and loss/damage insurance, publicity (see section 6.6) and submission of results to the website and the rating system.
+The tournament levy is not charged for youth events.

-There is no requirement for tournament organisers to relate entry charges to the levy charge.
+There is no requirement for tournament organisers to relate entry charges to the levy charge, though it is hoped that differential pricing will be used to benefit BGA members.
 The levy is charged in the method below partly to

 - provide temporary Association membership for non-Association members and recognise that the equipment is effectively owned by our members, hence the reduction for our members, and